This is our interview with local boy Raj from Delhi about gay life in India and what it's like growing up gay in Delhi.

 As you boys discovered, having a Grindr profile definitely helps you connect with local guys and find out what is happening in the gay scene.

 And of course, putting all the gay stuff aside, India is rich with so much history, beautiful temples, incredible food and so much culture to discover.
 One of the most romantic things I've done in India is renting a houseboat in the backwaters of Kerala.
-I love Kerala a lot and definitely recommend it, especially to travellers who've only seen North India.
+I love Kerala a lot and definitely recommend it, especially to travelers who've only seen North India.
 It's so different there, like a completely different country.

 Why are Indian men so docile with each other in public?

 Guys holding hands in public is the cultural norm in India.
 It is a sign of friendship amongst men, but nothing to do with being gay at all.
 Personal space and privacy take a back seat when you live in a very crowded place like India.
 Hence men holding hands and touching/fondling each other publicly are not frowned on.

 Despite this, I feel more comfortable holding hands or hugging my straight male friends in public than Rhys.
 I think it's because we have been brought up with such a restrictive moral code that any display of affection for your partner is considered “wrong”.
 So however much we want to shake off those homophobic feelings, they still linger.